The perfect storm of high surface tension and high LOI: Blisters.

 Monday 8th April 2013

-An example of how insight-live.com/material/173">calcium carbonate can cause blistering as it decomposes during firing.
-This is a cone 6 Ferro Frit 3249 based transparent (G2867) with 15% calcium carbonate added (there is no blistering without it).
-Calcium carbonate has a very high loss on ignition (LOI) and for this glaze, the gases of its decomposition are coming out at the wrong time.
-While there likely exists a firing schedule that takes this into account and could mature it to a perfect surface, the glaze is high in MgO, it has a high surface tension.
-That is likely enabling bubbles to form and hold better.
+An example of how insight-live.com/material/173">calcium carbonate can cause blistering as it decomposes during a fast firing in our electric kiln.
+This is a cone 6 borosilicate glaze with 15% calcium carbonate added (there is no blistering without it).
+Calcium carbonate has a very high loss on ignition (LOI), and for this early-melting glaze, the gases of its decomposition are still escaping after melting begins.
+Another factor is also involved: Although the glaze has good melt fluidity, bubbles survived till near the end of the firing, resisting rupture (likely because of the high surface tension of the melt).
+When the bubbles finally did burst, there was inadequate time for healing to occur.

 Pages that reference this post in the Digitalfire Reference Library: